First DUI Lawyer in Reno, NV

 Call For a FREE Consultation: (775) 574-4774

 For many individuals, being charged for driving under the influence (DUI) is often the first time they are in trouble with the law, and the first time they have to confront what can be a confusing criminal justice system.
 Although DUI charges may be the first and only criminal charges for many people, they are nothing to take lightly.
-Nevada law makes driving under the influence (whether of alcohol, drugs, marijuana, or any combination of those substances) a serious offense that packs severe and potentially life-altering penalties.
+Nevada law makes DUI (whether of alcohol, drugs, marijuana, or any combination of those substances) a serious offense that packs severe and potentially life-altering penalties.

-Although DUI allegations can make for frightening experiences, anyone charge with a DUI offense should understand that they don’t have the face this legal journey on their own.
+Although DUI allegations can make for frightening experiences, anyone charged with a DUI offense should understand they don’t have the face this legal journey on their own.
 You have the right to legal representation, and exercising that right by choosing experienced and proven defense lawyers can make the difference in your case and your future.